 Answer: The Center is funded through a variety of sources, including an NIH Clinical and Translational Science Award (CTSA), Virginia Tech’s College of Science, the Department of Statistics, as well as by external grants, foundations, external contracts, and internal entities (departments, centers, etc).
 We welcome contractual partnerships with outside entities, including those from industry, academia, and government.

 Answer: A biostatistician serving as a collaborator is an academic biostatistician who works with an investigator to study a research question or research agenda, preferably from study conception through dissemination.
 A statistician serving as a consultant, on the other hand, provides input on a straightforward statistical question that can be solved in a single meeting lasting for a relatively short period of time, say 30 minutes to an hour.
 As with many things, there is no clear or definitive marker that distinguishes when general advice transitions to impactful collaboration.
 We typically use time as the metric for making this distinction.

-Center biostatisticians are more than happy to offer brief, general advice on statistical topics that will allow investigators to move forward on a project.
+Center biostatisticians are more than happy to offer brief, general advice on statistical topics that will allow investigators to move forward on a project via our weekly Zoom walk-in hours on Mondays and Wednesdays.
 For long-term collaborative projects and partnerships, including education and mentoring, the Center can contribute to your work in various ways, including:

 - Rigorous Study Design

 - Randomization schemes